-- Database_Name: Is the name of the database as specified in the DB_NAME initialization parameter. - Domain: Is a named collection of physical, configuration, or implementationspecific factors in the run-time environment (for example, a networked IT environment or subset of it) that operates at a specific sensitivity level.
+- dblink src global name is the unique global name of the source database - dblink name is the name of the database link on the source database - dblink_src_audit_sessionid source database that initiated source database that initiated the connection to the remote database using dblink name - Domain: Is a named collection of physical, configuration, or implementation-specific factors in the run-time environment (for example, a networked IT environment or subset of it) that operates at a specific sensitivity level.
 You can identify a domain using factors such as host name, IP address, and database instance names of the Database Vault nodes in a secure access path to the database.
 Each domain can be uniquely determined using a combination of the factor identifiers that identify the domain.
 You can use these identifying factors and possibly additional factors to define the Maximum Security Label within the domain.
 This restricts data access and commands, depending on the physical factors about the Database Vault session.
-Example domains of interest may be Corporate Sensitive, Internal Public, Partners, and Customers. - Enterprise_Identity: Is the enterprise-wide identity for the user: - For enterprise users: the Oracle Internet Directory-distinguished name (DN). - For external users: the external identity (Kerberos principal name, Radius and DCE schema names, operating system user name, certificate DN). - For local users and SYSDBA and SYSOPER logins: NULL.
+Example domains of interest may be Corporate Sensitive, Internal Public, Partners, and Customers. - Enterprise Identity: Is the enterprise-wide identity for the user: - For enterprise users: the Oracle Internet Directory-distinguished name (DN). - For external users: the external identity (Kerberos principal name, Radius and DCE schema names, operating system user name, certificate DN). - For local users and SYSDBA and SYSOPER logins: NULL.